vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/12/001_bhUmisUktam/43_yasyAH_puro.md

 <details><summary>Griffith</summary>

-id
-12.1.43    Earth on whose surface they enclose the altar,...
-12.1.43    Whose castles are the work of Gods, and men wa...
+Whose castles are the work of Gods, and men wage war upon her plain
-Name: Comment, dtype: object
+The Lord of Life make Prithivī, who beareth all things in her womb, pleasant to us on every side!
 </details>

 <details><summary>पदपाठः</summary>